SimoneDutto/jimm/spec.md

 - `CloudName,CloudRegion`: used by JIMM to set cloud's priority
 - `Deprecated`: used by JIMM to deprecate controllers.
 - `AgentVersion`: used to retrieve earliest version of controller registered for JIMM
-- `UnavailableSince`: updated by the watcher when the controller is not available.
+- `UnavailableSince`: updated by the controller's watcher when it is not available.
 Used by JIMM to make sure a controller is not available before deleting the models, and the controller from the db.
 - `CloudRegions`: used by JIMM to set cloud's priority
 - `Models`: not used